-- Emergency response to the Ebola outbreak: Mobilizing community leaders to teach two million people how to protect themselves from Ebola with lifesaving hygiene and Ebola prevention lessons.
-Setting up hand-washing stations and providing accurate, trusted information through mass media, posters, text messages and community meetings.
+- Emergency response: Mobilized community leaders to teach 2 million people how to protect themselves from Ebola with lifesaving hygiene and Ebola prevention lessons.
+Set up hand-washing stations and provided accurate, trusted information through mass media, posters, text messages and community meetings.

 Liberia: Community radio in Liberia

 Mercy Corps is supporting community radio in Liberia.
 75-80 thousand people tune in to learn the latest news and community events.